EA Has Been Hacked – Is Your Data Safe?

 While it may be surprising that hackers left EA user data alone, it’s less shocking when you consider the value of the data they did steal.
 Source code for gaming engines like Frostbite can be used to reverse engineer part of the product.

-Hackers can use that information to create their own products or to create cheats and hacks for games.
+Hackers can use that information to create products or cheat and hack for games.

 While EA is one of the world’s largest gaming companies, it’s certainly not the first to be hacked.
-Capcom was hacked last fall, which resulted in putting nearly 400,000 people’s data at risk.
+Capcom was hacked last fall, putting nearly 400,000 people’s data at risk.

 Cyberpunk 2077’s developer CD Projekt Red suffered a major ransomware attack earlier this year.
 The hackers claim to have sold the stolen data for $7 million.

-It’s not yet clear whether the EA hack was a ransomware attack or how exactly its network was breached.
+It’s unclear whether the EA hack was a ransomware attack or how exactly its network was breached.
 But, as we’ve recently seen with the Colonial Pipeline hack, all it takes is one password to suffer a devastating data breach.

-No matter how big or small, every company should have a plan in the event of a cyber attack.
+No matter how big or small, every company should have a plan for a cyber attack.

-Each protection plan comes with a free consultation to help tailor our packages to suit your needs.
-If you have any questions about your small business’s cybersecurity, contact us at [email protected] or book a free consultation call today.
+Each protection plan includes a free consultation to help tailor our packages to suit your needs.
+If you have any questions about your small business’s cybersecurity, contact us at support@hacked.com or book a free consultation today.

 Featured image by Rick Neves from Shutterstock.com